Apply to join the 'SWAT' (Software Automation and Technology) Team

-Software Engineer Interns will work with the newly created Software Automation and Technology (SWAT) Team which is revolutionizing computer usage and business processes in the Executive Office of the President, which includes but is not limited to the White House Office, the Office of Administration, and the Office of Management and Budget.
+Software Engineer Interns will work with the Software Automation and Technology (SWAT) Team which is revolutionizing computer usage and business processes in the Executive Office of the President.
 Interns will have tremendous impact throughout the organization by providing expert software development and business process engineering services.
 The SWAT Team will lend its expertise to Executive Office of the President offices and help automate tasks, streamline business processes, and optimize data formatting for more efficient use.

 Am I eligible to apply for an internship?

 All OA Internship Program participants must be: